KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/pegs.md

 **pegscreate amount N bindtxid1 [bindtxid2 ...]**

-The `pegscreate` method allows the creation of a an on-chain Peg where the Smart Chain's coin is pegged to a real world asset like USD and backed by tokenized Cryptocurrencies like KMD,BTC etc., The pegged asset created can be backed by more than one Cryptocurrency at once.
+The `pegscreate` method allows the creation of a an on-chain Peg where the Smart Chain's coin is pegged to a real world asset like USD and backed by tokenized Cryptocurrencies like KMD,BTC etc., The pegged asset created can be backed by more than one cryptocurrency at once.

 The `amount` parameter is the number of coins to be added to the Pegs module.
 The coins will be used for transaction fees and markers for Pegs transactions.